polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/upgrade-a-running-network.md

 #### Utility Pallet Addition

-In the **Extrinsics** section, you should see that the Utility pallet has been added as an option
+In the **Extrinsics** section, you should see that the Utility pallet has been added as an option.

 ![](/images/tutorials/polkadot-sdk/build-a-blockchain/upgrade-a-running-network/upgrade-a-running-network-7.webp)